trikoder/jsonapibundle/README.md

 ## Testing

-The whole sandbox and development enviroment is located inside project.
+The whole sandbox and development environment is located inside project.

 To run tests, position yourself inside `tests/Resources/docker` and run `bin/test.sh` This will build whole docker setup, load fixtures and run all test suites.